squid-cache/squid-cache.github.io/Features/StoreID/CollisionRisks.rst

 == CPU ==
 A CPU cache memory can effect many results of calculations.

-AWe are doing lots of work on a computers that has lots of cache and if the cache will break down from any reason you won't like the computer that much.
+We are doing lots of work on a computers that has lots of cache and if the cache will break down from any reason you won't like the computer that much.
 I imagine that the CPU cache helps me a lot when writing a small scripts or reading emails.

 = Conclusion =